 Support for Faculty Teaching Diverse Students

-Formats: On-Campus Workshop, Individual Consulting/Coaching, or Online Faculty Learning Community
+Formats: Online Professional Development Course, Individual Virtual Consulting/Coaching, or Online Faculty Learning Community

 Faculty might need or want to teach topics that are marginalized, controversial, or otherwise new scholarly perspectives for students.
 Yet, many faculty are unsure of how to teach these topics in general and are additionally fearful of creating a negative learning environment for diverse students.
 Participants will learn how to lay an evidence-based foundation for teaching difficult or controversial topics.
 At the end, participants will have a detailed strategy for choosing, planning and teaching these topics that is suited for their teaching style, discipline, campus, and students.